Access Control System Installation: Step-by-Step

 This simple audit prevents security holes, like a former employee still having access to the building.
 Keeping your access policies current is a fundamental part of access control maintenance.
 By making these reviews a standard part of your routine, you ensure that only the right people have access to the right places at the right times.

-Monitor Performance and Troubleshoot
+Monitor Performance and Fix Issues Fast

 Even the best systems can run into issues.
 In fact, studies show that most organizations experience some kind of access control failure within the first six months.
 That’s why continuous monitoring is so important.
 Keep an eye on system logs for any unusual activity, like repeated failed entry attempts at a specific door, which could signal a problem with a reader or a potential security threat.